LeeZhaoLun/LeeZhaoLun.github.io/_projects/Systems-Engineering-Project-1/index.md

 ---
 layout: post
 title: Systems Engineering Project 1
-description:  "My team was tasked to desgin and create an operational arena inspired from changi airport for the AgileX LIMO robot to demonstrate autonomous capabilities including real-time localization, environment mapping, obstacle-aware path planning, and autonomous navigation."
+description:  "My team was tasked to desgin and create an arena inspired from changi airport landmarks for the AgileX LIMO robot to demonstrate autonomous capabilities including real-time localization, environment mapping, obstacle-aware path planning, and autonomous navigation."

 skills:
   - Localisation